sohailk2608/PHP-Transactions-Web-Service-APIs/README.md

 1. Install Xampp ver.
 1.8.3 or later in the "C:\xampp" directory (Alternatively you can install individual packages of Apache Version 2.4.9 and phpMyAdmin version 4.8.0 or later)
+2. SoapUI Version 5.4.0 or above installed in the system
-2. Composer for windows, installed (for Developers)
+3. Composer for windows, installed (for Developers)
-3. Slim framework installed (for Developers)
+4. Slim framework installed (for Developers)

 ### Environment Setup: